-Skeletons are shaped and formed by the lives they have lived – evidence that can be used in establishing identity and cause of death.
-In this laboratory environment, students will have the opportunity to work with real human skeletons in the Vanderbilt University Osteology Laboratory where they will apply some of the methods used by forensic anthropologists to determine age and sex from the skeleton itself, and will delve even deeper to learn how trauma, health, and even diet (through chemical analysis) can give clues that are used to resolve victim identity.
-By the end of the day, these once silent bones will speak volumes.
+Skeletons are formed by the lives they have lived.
+Activity patterns are visible through wear and muscle attachments, while illness or trauma are visible in lesions and bone alteration – clues used by doctors, forensic anthropologists, and bioarchaeologists to recreate the lived experience.
+In this course, you will have the opportunity to work with real human skeletons in the Vanderbilt University Osteology Laboratory.
+In the lab, you will learn to apply the methods used by osteologists to determine age and sex from the skeleton, and will delve even deeper to learn how trauma, health, and even diet (through chemical analysis) can help us understand an individual’s role in society.

 Have you ever wondered how Netflix knows what movies you’ll enjoy or how YouTube suggests just the right music video to watch?
 We live in the Information Age.
 Every second, about 798 Instagram photos are viewed; 7,722 Tweets are sent; and 70,420 YouTube videos are streamed.
 With every click, drag, and tap, you communicate information to companies that analyze your data in an instant.
 In this lab, you will discover emerging ways that data are organized and processed.
 Topics to be covered include “Big Data” analytics, algorithms and workflows, and the latest in Graph Database technologies.
 This much is certain, no matter what you do later in life, the future belongs to those who know how to deal with all that data.